Before starting – It has been noticed that many people tend to have a strong negative bias for DCB Bank without any specific reason.

-First, let’s try to analyse what are the important factors that impact the banking business, how do banks create unique position for themselves in this industry etc. This will help us better understand DCB Bank’s position relative to other banks later.
+First, let’s try to analyze what are the important factors that impact the banking business, how do banks create unique positions for themselves in this industry, etc. This will help us better understand DCB Bank’s position relative to other banks later.

 Therefore, the most crucial factors affecting the banking business are –

 Bank’s Risk Management Policies

 Management quality has been kept in the first place because both the points stated above are inter-related.
 It is the management of the bank that decides upon the bank’s risk management policies and lending practices.

 It is of utmost importance for a bank’s management to follow prudent risk management and lend conservatively.

 -> The other important factor that affects bank valuation is – Cost of borrowings.
 The most effective way for a bank to decrease its cost of borrowings is to get more money through deposits rather than external borrowings.
 The interest rate on deposits is much lower than the interest rate on borrowings.